palantus/mscp/README.md

 You can enable CORS by setting ''allowedOrigins'' in ''setup.json'' to the domains that should be allowed.
 It supports regexps.

-If you want to allow all cors, then just set it to ''*'', would would make it use the cors npm module with default options.
+If you want to allow all cors (send *), then just set it to ''*'', would would make it use the cors npm module with default options.

+If you want to allow all, including credentials, then set it to ''**''.

 ## Access keys